FrederikJM/BIManalyst_g_28/A5/README.md

 # (As a group) summary of the feedback you recieved on your tutorial
 *Unfortunately, feedback was only provided from one group* <br>
 The key points of the feedback were:
-    -The visualizations are nice
+    - The visualizations are nice
-    -Please make it clearer what the structural engineer should have calculated beforehand.
+    - Please make it clearer what the structural engineer should have calculated beforehand.
-    -The length of the different zones can be shown in the plots.
+    - The length of the different zones can be shown in the plots.